 Background:

-A consumer (plaintiff) sued a collection agency (defendant), alleging that the defendant violated the Faird Debt Collection Practices Act by sending him a validation notice that failed to include a date.
+A consumer (plaintiff) sued a collection agency (defendant), alleging that the defendant violated the Fair Debt Collection Practices Act by sending him a validation notice that failed to include a date.
 The plaintiff claimed that the failure to include a date on the notice was suspicious, misleading, deceptive, and confusing and in violation Regulation F and Sections 1692d, 1692e, 1692e(2)(A), 1692e(5), 1692e(10), 1692f, and 1692g of the FDCPA.

 The defendant moved to dismiss, arguing that: (1) the plaintiff’s complaint failed to show that the letter violated any provision of the FDCPA; (2) the defendant complied with the FDCPA and its corresponding regulations; (3) the defendant was entitled to safe harbor protection under the FDCPA because the letter mirrored the Consumer Financial Protection Bureau’s model validation notice (MVN); and (4) another federal court recently dismissed the same claims against the defendant brought by a plaintiff in California based on a letter nearly identical to the one the defendant sent the plaintiff in the instant case.